BC46/FLSharp/README.md

 - Increased Freelancer's limit of simultaneously enabled lights to at most 10.
 - Fixed the equipment stats flickering in the inventory menu when (un)mounting equipment and purchasing equipment with limited availability.
 - Fixed the previous and next Sub-Target hotkeys messing up the Contact List when the Target View is not open.
+- Fixed the Formation List hotkey messing up the Contact List when not in formation.

 More fixes and improvements may be added in the future.